chummersone/pywavfile/README.md

 channels.
 If the data are floats then they should be in the range [-1, 1).
 They will be converted automatically.
 Integers will be written directly.

+Alternatively, the following shortcut function is provided:

+    wavfile.write(file, audio, sample_rate=44100, bits_per_sample=16)

+where `audio` is the audio data to write to the file.

 ## Installation